-Select or specify groundcover seeding that is appropriate for the site conditions.
-The seed mix should remain simple and respond to topography, wet or dry conditions, Illinois Tollway mowing criteria, channelized storm drainage facilities, and should protect sensitive native and natural areas to remain.

-- Tall Fescue, or Kentucky 31 fescue, red fescue, rye and smooth brome, Bermuda grass, perennial ryegrass, and Kentucky bluegrass are identified as non-native species of grass that spread and impact beneficial native grass and forb species in Illinois and throughout the United States.
-Avoid specifying their use near natural drainage facilities and native natural areas to remain. - Provide station and mile post locations on the Landscape Plans for easier field reference.
+- Select or specify groundcover seeding that is appropriate for the site conditions.
+The seed mix should remain simple and respond to topography, wet or dry conditions, Illinois Tollway mowing criteria, channelized storm drainage facilities and should protect sensitive native and natural areas to remain. - Apply the Illinois Tollway policy on reducing mowing maintenance (see Appendix 7 for Illinois Tollway's Roadside Mowing Guide) when identifying seeding areas and seed mixes.
+Reduced moving maintenance areas are an opportunity to specify native grass plus forb seed mixes to enhance erosion control, create seasonal interest and beauty and create habitat for pollinator species. - Tall Fescue or Kentucky 31 fescue, red fescue, rye and smooth brome, Bermuda grass, perennial ryegrass, winter rye and Kentucky bluegrass are identified as nonnative invasive species of grass that spread and impact beneficial native grass and forb species in Illinois and throughout the United States.
+Avoid specifying their use near natural drainage features and native natural areas to remain. - Provide station and mile post locations on the Landscape Plans for easier field reference.
+Locate beginning and end of seeding limits and typical widths of separate bands of seed mixes using road station and offset distances and typical dimensions as applicable.